You'll love this quick pasta primavera recipe with perfect al dente pasta tossed with tender roasted vegetables and a simple, lighter primavera sauce!

 Instructions

-• Place the vegetables in a large mixing bowl.
-Add garlic, oregano, and thyme.
+• Season the vegetables.
+Place the zucchini, squash, carrots, bell peppers, and onion in a large mixing bowl (save the tomatoes for later).
+Add the garlic, oregano, and thyme.
 Season with a big pinch of kosher salt and black pepper.
-Drizzle a good amount of extra virgin olive oil.
+Drizzle enough extra virgin olive oil to coat the veggies (about 3 tablespoons).
 Toss to coat.

-• While the vegetables are roasting, cook the pasta in salted boiling water according to package (about 10 to 12 minutes).
-Reserve some of the pasta cooking water.
-Drain pasta.
+• Boil the pasta.
+While the vegetables roast, cook the pasta in salted boiling water according to the package (about 10 to 12 minutes).
+Just before it’s cooked to your liking, reserve one cup of the pasta cooking water, then drain.

-• Transfer pasta to a large bowl and season with salt and pepper, and if you like, a little oregano and fresh thyme.
-Add the vegetables in.
-Add the tomatoes and lemon zest.
-Add a bit of the pasta cooking water, a bit of extra virgin olive oil.
+• Finish the pasta.
+Transfer pasta to a large bowl and season with salt and pepper to taste.
+If you’d like, add a sprinkle more of oregano and fresh thyme.
+Add the roast vegetables, tomatoes, and lemon zest.
+Add a splash of the pasta cooking water and a drizzle of extra virgin olive oil.
 Toss to combine.

 Video